mangeleso/chatbot_grover/README.md

 To run just download the two files and run python chatbot.py and you can start playing with it.

-The chatbot it is programmed to find four different intents:
+The chatbot is programmed to find four different intents:

 1. Find by product name.
 2. Find by brand.